Skip to content

 • Compare data across development, staging, and production environments

-• Join data from different database systems (PostgreSQL, MySQL, etc.)
+• Query different database systems (PostgreSQL, MySQL, etc.) in the same notebook

 • Analyze historical data stored in separate archives